mochi-hpc/mochi-ssg/README.md

 - config file-based bootstrap
 - generic bootstrap method using an array of Mercury address strings

-Process groups are referenced by unique group identifiers which encode Mercury address information that can be used to connect with a representative member of the group.
-These identifiers may be transmitted to other processes so they can access the corresponding group membership view.
+Process groups are referenced using unique group identifiers which encode Mercury address information that can be used to connect with a representative member of the group.
+These identifiers may be transmitted to other processes so they can join the group or attach to the group (_attachment_ provides non-group members a way to access a group's view).

 Optionally, SSG can be configured to use the [SWIM failure detection and group membership protocol](http://www.cs.cornell.edu/~asdas/research/dsn02-SWIM.pdf)